microsoft/vscode-azurefunctions/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Telemetry
-This extension collects telemetry data to help us build a better experience with Cosmos DB and VS Code.
+This extension collects telemetry data to help us build a better experience with Azure Functions and VS Code.
 The extension respects the `telemetry.enableTelemetry` setting which you can learn more about in our [FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).

 ## License
 [MIT](LICENSE.md)